-The system had been designed to generate FMS based on dimensions calculated by the computer system but provided for display of dimensions and areas corresponding to the original manual sketches.
+The Department stored two sets of data for each Field Measurement Sketch with the intention of not disclosing systemcalculated figures The system had been designed to generate FMS based on dimensions calculated by the computer system but provided for display of dimensions and areas corresponding to the original manual sketches.
 Thus the Department stored two sets of data for boundary lengths and areas, (i) as maintained by the Department manually and committed to the public and (ii) a refined set of data calculated by the computer system from the ladder data.
-The latter was deemed to be more accurate than the earlier, on account of the sophisticated computer system involved and was free from manual compromises and miscalculated figures in the digitized FMS to the public and to persist with the original manual figures.
+The latter was deemed to be more accurate than the earlier, on account of the sophisticated computer system involved and was free from manual compromises and miscalculations.
+Despite this, the Department decided not to exhibit any of the system-calculated figures in the digitized FMS to the public and to persist with the original manual figures.